 Here are some examples.

-- Taking care of patient communications like returning phone calls, answering emails, and scheduling appointments
+- Taking care of patient communications like phone triage, answering emails, and scheduling appointments

 - Dealing with software related tasks like bookkeeping, data entry, and updating records